French military withdrawal from West Africa (2022–2025): Background

-Following the accession to independence of its African colonies beginning in 1959, France continued to maintain a sphere of influence over the new countries, which was critical to then President Charles de Gaulle's vision of France as a global power (or grandeur in French) and as a bulwark to British and American influence in a post-colonial world.
-France's post-colonial relationship with Africa, to known as "Françafrique," emerged as a complex system of political, economic, military, and cultural influence that supported Charles de Gaulle's vision of French global power.
+Following the independence of French African colonies beginning in 1959, France continued to maintain a sphere of influence over the new countries, known as Françafrique, which was critical to then President Charles de Gaulle's vision of France as a global power (or grandeur in French) and as a bulwark to British and American influence in a post-colonial world.
 Operating through both formal and informal channels, this system was characterized by several key elements: the "African cell" of presidential advisors who shaped African policy, the franc zone currency union, extensive cooperation accords, and stability-focused and interventionist military policies involving permanent settlement of French troops in Francophone nations.

 After this decolonisation, France established formal defence agreements with many francophone countries in sub-Saharan Africa.
 These arrangements allowed France to establish itself as a guarantor of stability in the region.
 France adopted an interventionist policy in Africa, resulting in on average one military intervention per year from 1960 to the mid-1990s.
 They involved countries such as Benin (Operation Verdier in 1991), Central African Republic (Operation Barracuda in 1979 and Operation Almandin in 1996), Chad (Opération Bison in 1968–72, Opération Tacaud in 1978, Operation Manta in 1983 and Opération Épervier in 1986), Comoros (Operation Oside in 1989 and Operation Azalee in 1995), Democratic Republic of Congo (Operation Léopard in 1978 and Operation Baumier in 1991 when it was Zaire, and Operation Artemis in 2003), Djibouti (Operation Godoria in 1991), Gabon (1964 and Operation Requin in 1990), Ivory Coast (Opération Licorne in 2002), Mauritania (Opération Lamantin in 1977), Republic of Congo (Opération Pélican in 1997), Rwanda (Operation Noroît in 1990–93, Operation Amaryllis in 1994 and Opération Turquoise in 1994), Togo (1986), Senegal (to prevent a coup in 1962) and Sierra Leone (Operation Simbleau in 1992).
 France often intervened to protect French nationals, to put down rebellions or prevent coups, and to restore order, often to the support of particular African leaders.

 In 2012, militant groups affiliated with Al-Qaeda attempted to seize parts of Mali with the intent to take control of other areas within the region.
 In response, France increased its presence in order to provide military assistance to Sahelian countries.
 This was defined by Operation Serval under the leadership of former president Francois Hollande, in order to prevent Islamist militants from seizing Bamako, Mali.
 The success of this operation was short-lived as militant groups began to appear in neighbouring nations, including Chad and Burkina Faso.
 By 2014, the French military sent over 5,000 troops to the Sahel under Operation Barkhane as means to support governments throughout the region in their struggle against Islamist groups.